downtocode/glauss/README.md

 -----------
 Use either the Github Issues section of this project or the contact section below.

+FAQ
+---
+>I've imported an object and now every ID has an offset and doesn't match the index!

+The `timestep_funct` is executed once on physics startup, just before the threads are online.
+Use this to get the internal IDs of the objects.
+Nothing will have moved, so by comparing the positions of all objects with the initial positions you can know which object is which.

+>The program has crashes once physics is started with imported objects!

+Are you importing an `.obj` file?
+We interpret the vertices as points so you might get objects sharing the same coordinates.
+Use the Lua function `phys_check_coords` to get a table of the IDs of the matching positions of objects(check DOCS/physengine.rst for info on function) upon initialization and move them before the threads start.

+>I'd like to spawn objects while the simulation is running, is that possible?

+Work in progress on that feature.
+For now, you can just put the objects far far away, set the `ignore` flag to True, set their mass to close to 0 and bring them in action when their time comes.

 Contacts
 --------
 Want to chat?
 Life counselling?
 Psychology?
 Classical/wooden philosophy?
 Need a partner to rob a bank?
 Metaphysics?
 Pataphysics?